-Marathon server slam open beta: Everything you need to know
+Marathon Server Slam open beta: Everything you need to know

 Bungie has said the open preview weekend will show a "slice" of the game / Bungie

-While progress doesn't carry over, rewards can be earned in the full game for playing the preview.
+While progress doesn't carry over, rewards can be earned in the full game for playing the Server Slam.

 Everyone who completes the introductory mission will unlock a unique emblem and player background that marks players as part of the first wave of Runners.